mattstyles/koa-socket/README.md

 ## Attaching to existing projects

-The `attach` function is used to attach the `IO` instance to the application, this adds `server`\* and `io` properties to the koa application and should happen before the app starts listening on a port. \*If `app.server` already exists (as an http server), it uses that instead.
+The `attach` function is used to attach the `IO` instance to the application, this adds `server`\* and `io` properties to the koa application and should happen before the app starts listening on a port.

-The only change you need to make to your existing code is to start the server listening by calling `app.server.listen` rather than `app.listen` (you’ll get a console warning if you get it wrong ;) ).
+It also re-maps `app.listen` to `app.server.listen`, so you could simply do `app.listen()`.
+However if you already had an `app.server` attached, it uses it instead and expects you to do `app.server.listen()` yourself.

 ```js
 const Koa = require( 'koa' )